vinitshahdeo/ProgressiveNewsApp/README.md

 - Go to the [news API website](https://newsapi.org) and sign up for an API key

+- Copy your API key into line 1 of app.js

 ### Running locally

 - Serve folder with your server of choice.
 For instance by using `npm install -g serve`